ArubaKube/liqo-dashboard/docs/setup-on-kind.md

 EOF
 ```

-### 3. Deploy the NGINX Ingress Controller
+## 2. Deploy the NGINX Ingress Controller

 ```bash
 kubectl apply -f https://kind.sigs.k8s.io/examples/ingress/deploy-ingress-nginx.yaml
 ```

 > At this point, it is also a good idea to install the metrics-server if you have not already.
-You can check [here](https://github.com/kubernetes-sigs/metrics-server?tab=readme-ov-file#installation) how to install it.
+Here you can find [instructions](https://github.com/kubernetes-sigs/metrics-server?tab=readme-ov-file#installation) on how to install it.

-### 4. Install Liqoctl
+## 3. Install Liqoctl

 Make sure you have liqoctl available on your machine.
 To install it, refer to [Liqo documentation](https://docs.liqo.io/en/latest/installation/liqoctl.html).